Based on material by Carlos Scheidegger and Kevin Sun

 Grouping elements is a very powerful idea, and we will use it extensively when we get to use SVG for actual visualizations.
 It is powerful because it gives us abstraction, in the same way that a function groups a sequence of operations under a single name.
 In dynamic visualizations, this makes it possible for us to move a large number of elements by simply taking one branch of the DOM and placing it in a different subtree; without groups, we would have to remember over and over again which elements we cared about.

 Here’s an example where we use a group to inherit presentation attributes:See output in new page.

-In addition, SVG groups give us geometric transformations.
+In addition, SVG groups enable geometric transformations.
 Geometric transformations are amazingly useful when we want to change the positions of a large number of elements in the same way, or when we want to express the positions of the elements in a more convenient manner.
 For example, recall that SVG’s basic coordinate system increases the y coordinate in the downward direction.
-If we want to draw a scatterplot based on the example above, for example, then we’d have to remember every time to subtract the y coordinate we want, from the height of the SVG element.
+If we want to draw a scatterplot based on the example above, then we’d have to remember every time to subtract the y coordinate we want from the height of the SVG element.

 This is annoying and error-prone.
-Instead, we can encode that transformation directly, using SVG’s transform attribute:See output in new page.
+Instead, we could encode that transformation directly, using SVG’s transform attribute:See output in new page.